- Project name: Conserving the Bamboutos egg frog.

 Arnaud hopes that the Fellowship will help him to improve his competency and knowledge of conservation project management, as well as learning how to successfully implement his project.
 Further to this, Arnaud is looking forward to gaining a personal boost in knowledge and networking, which will help him to reinvigorate his conservation work.

-Arnaud’s project aims to sustain current populations of Bamboutos egg frog by improving the quality of the species’ habitat and increasing awareness amongst local communities.
+Arnaud’s project aims to s to understand the threats and status of the L. axillaris on Mount Bamboutos whilst improving it’s conservation through improving the quality of the species’ habitat and increasing awareness in the local communities.

 His objectives are to:

-• Identify priority areas for the species’ conservation by reevaluating the severity of threats on known sites (e.g. deforestation, degradation, and overgrazing) identifying any new threats (such as severity of amphibian chytrid fungus infection);
+•Identify priority areas for the species’ conservation by reevaluating the severity of threats on known sites (e.g. deforestation, degradation, and overgrazing) and identify any new threats (such as severity of amphibian chytrid fungus infection) by the end of the project;

-• Restore degraded breeding sites through the planting of fastgrowing indigenous tree species;
+• Restore degraded breeding sites of L. axillaris through the planting of fast-growing indigenous tree species by the end of 2021;